Aliases for AK6 Gene

 GeneCards Summary for AK6 Gene

 AK6 (Adenylate Kinase 6) is a Protein Coding gene.
-Among its related pathways are Infectious disease and Carbon metabolism.
+Among its related pathways are Gene Expression and Metabolism.
 GO annotations related to this gene include ATPase activity and adenylate kinase activity.
-An important paralog of this gene is TAF9B.

 UniProtKB/Swiss-Prot for AK6 Gene